dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 }
 ```

-Back in the `entitiesAction` in your BlogController we're going to need to make use of those methods.
+Back in the `entriesAction` in your BlogController we're going to need to make use of those methods.

 Your return previously looked like: